finos/compliant-financial-infrastructure/README.md

 ## Feature Matrix

-CFI provides IaC for multiple services in multiple environments.
+CFI addresses multiple services, across multiple providers.
 These services range from not-yet-implemented, to fully featured, and automatically tested for compliance with the CDMC framework.